 B.S.
 Political Science, University of California, San Diego 1993

 J.D., University of California, Davis 1998

-Holly Cooper, Associate Director of the Immigration Law Clinic, has extensive litigation experience defending the rights of immigrants and is a nationally recognized expert on immigration detention issues and on the immigration consequences of criminal convictions.
+Holly Cooper, Co-director of the Immigration Law Clinic, has extensive litigation experience defending the rights of immigrants and is a nationally recognized expert on immigration detention issues and on the immigration consequences of criminal convictions.

 Cooper is a graduate of UC Davis School of Law, where she was on the Board of the King Hall Legal Foundation and an active member of the National Lawyers Guild.
 She received her B.A. degree in Political Science from the University of California, San Diego.
 As an undergraduate, she also studied Political Science and Economics at the University of Padua in Italy.
 She speaks, reads and writes in both Spanish and Italian.

 After law school, Cooper worked for Reed Smith LLP (formerly Crosby, Heafey Roach & May LLP), The Law Offices of Fellom & Solorio, and the Florence Immigrant & Refugee Rights Project.
 As the Senior Staff Attorney at the Florence Project, Cooper initiated the Detained Immigrant Children’s Rights Project, provided representation and pro se assistance for adult detainees, and mentored pro bono attorneys.
 She currently serves on the UC Haiti Initiative’s Steering Committee and is on the Advisory Board for the Gifford Center for Population Studies.

 Cooper joined the School of Law faculty in 2006.
 In the Immigration Law Clinic, she focuses on advocating for the rights of detained immigrants.
 In 2011, she was the recipient of the King Hall Legal Foundation’s Outstanding Alumni Award and the Carol Weiss King award from the National Lawyers Guild.